-a) The Group's main related parties are as follows:
+a.
+The Group's main related parties are as follows:

-- i) Entities exercising control over the Group: The ultimate parent entity, which exercises control over the Group, is Indochine Mining Limited which is incorporated in Australia. - ii) Key management personnel:

-Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity, are considered key management personnel.
+- i.
+Entities exercising control over the Group: - The ultimate parent entity, which exercises control over the Group, is Indochine Mining Limited which is incorporated in Australia. - ii.
+Key management personnel: - Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director (whether executive or otherwise) of that entity, are considered key management personnel.

-iii.
+For details of disclosures relating to key management personnel, refer to Note 4: Key Management Personnel Compensation iii.
 Entities subject to significant influence by the Group: